- What are probiotics?

 - Key takeaways

-During pregnancy, a lot of medicines and supplements are considered off the table — the usual motto is “better safe than sorry.”
-Probiotics, however, are not typically lumped in that group and they are generally considered beneficial and safe for both mother and baby.
+During pregnancy, a lot of prescription drugs and supplements are contraindicated.
+Probiotics, however, are generally considered beneficial and safe for both mother and baby.

-Let’s take a look at how probiotics affect pregnancy, some of the most popular probiotics on the market today for pregnant women, and what to do if you are considering upping your probiotic regimen while pregnant.
+Let’s take a look at how probiotics affect pregnancy, some of the most popular probiotic strains on the market today for pregnant women, and what to do if you are considering adding probiotics to your supplement regimen while pregnant.

 What are probiotics?

-First, a few brief basics for the unfamiliar.
-Probiotics are defined as living organisms — bacteria or yeast — that exist in foods like yogurt, kefir, and kombucha, that when taken at a reasonable dosage, confer a health benefit on the host.1
+Probiotics are defined as living organisms — bacteria or yeast — that exist in foods like yogurt, kefir, and kombucha, that when taken at a reasonable dosage, confer a health benefit on the host.
+1

 Despite the fact that yes, probiotics are bacteria, they’re the good kind that work to keep our guts healthy, helping us digest food and absorb the nutrients we eat.